 Anger is one of the hardest emotions for children to process and cope with, particularly in a group setting.
 In this Caldecott winning book, author Molly Bang depicts the story of a young girl who gets angry, really really angry.
 This story helps teach children about healthy ways to handle their anger through finding a quiet place and taking time to calm down, even when what they want to do is kick and scream.

 Mo Willems has done it again!
 Pigeon returns to teach us that we are all entitled to our own feelings and no one can tell us how to feel.
 Pigeon also demonstrates body language and facial expressions connected to particular emotions.
 And in typical Mo Willems fashion, the story ends with a twist that will surely make adults laugh too!

 We all feel many emotions each day.
 This book explains a few of our emotions and what we want to do when we feel that way.
 Use this book with slightly older children to teach new vocabulary words for particular emotions like “shy” or “frustrated”.
 The bright colors, beautiful illustrations, and rhyming patterns will make this one that quickly appeals to all young audiences.

 Sometimes, we all wake up on the wrong side of the bed!
 Grumpy Bird does too.
 And he is further irritated by his friends constant questions.
 Luckily, it’s those same friends who eventually help to cheer him up.
 Use this book to foster a conversation about what we can do to help our friends and classmates when they sad, mad, or grumpy.

 About the Author

-Anna Marrs is a former early literacy curriculum developer and a former certified 1st grade teacher in North Carolina.
+Anna Marrs is a former early literacy curriculum developer and a former certified teacher in North Carolina.
 She holds a Master's in Education from the Harvard Graduate School of Education and now works on the Education team at Kaymbu.